magauthier/CleanR/README.md

 [FitBit Gallery](https://gallery.fitbit.com/details/c69c5e04-68f8-4029-8138-c3ecd062fc55)

 ## Description
+Flashy watch face are cool, but not efficient in giving you want you need: "time" !
-A simple, clean yet powerful watch face.
+Here's a clean yet powerful watch face that displays:

-It displays:
-- Temperature (Celcius) [Internet + Location]
 - Current day, time and date
 - Battery level (length of the line)
 - Steps
+- Current heart beat
-- Has not synched for more than an hour
+- Phone icon appears if the device hasn't synched for more than an hour with companion app
+- Current temperature / feels like (Celcius, companion app must be running)

-You can select an accent color in the settings app.
+You can choose an accent color in the settings app on your phone.

-English only, free and open source.
+English only, metric, free and open source.

 ## Images
 ![Watchface Example 1](/media/wf1.png)